 In her first season with the Aggies, Sigrest coached starting pitcher Noelle Johnson to each of USUâ€TMs wins.
 During the 2014 season, Johnson set the school record for single-season strikeouts with 218.

 Sigrest joined the Aggie staff upon the hiring of head coach Steve Johnson.
 Prior to accepting the position at Utah State, she was a volunteer assistant coach at Texas Tech.

-Sigrest graduated with a degree in exercise science from Jacksonville University in 2012 and was a four-year starter for the Dolphins.
+Sigrest was a four-year starting pitcher at Jacksonville University.
 During her playing career at JU, she was named the Atlantic Sun Pitcher of the Year in 2011 and was first-team all-conference.
 Sigrest also finished her career with the most wins in school history.

 In 2011, she finished the season with a stellar 27-7 record, leading the Dolphins to their first-ever NCAA Regional appearance.
 Her 1.10 ERA was a Jacksonville single-season record, as well as ranking eighth in the NCAA that season.